bmonninkhof/nl.novy.intouch/README.md

 With this app you can manage your Novy Intouch devices via Homey.

-The driver is written for SDK 2 and contains most of the device features.
-This app is build from scratch, with some content borrowed from [this app][v1-link].

 ### Installation
 After installing the app on your Homey, add your Novy Intouch system by pairing the device.